MBernAca/PecubeGUI_Doc/docs/source/Extra.rst

 Input parameters for Pecube
 ===========================

 | Pecube directory is accompanied by an excel spreadsheet "Pecube_parameters_list.xlsx" where all input parameters are referenced along with their description and default values.
+This file can be found in Pecube -> Docs directory.

 =================